dbrennand/dbrennand.github.io/content/blog/:covid-19-app.md

 For more information on the steps above, see the following Microsoft [documentation](https://docs.microsoft.com/en-us/azure/app-service/quickstart-python?tabs=bash&pivots=python-framework-flask).

+Overall, this was a fun little project which I believe met the aims I set out to achieve.
+I also ended up learning how to deploy a Python application to Azure App Service :simple_smile:

 Thanks for reading and I hope you enjoyed reading this short blog post.
 Until next time! :wave: